Please wait, loading ...

 To qualify for Students With Disability (SWD) transport assistance under NSSTAS, the student must have a disability that necessitates transport assistance to and/or from school by motor vehicle and/or public transport.

-The SWD student must meet the following eligibility criteria:
+The student with a disability must meet the following eligibility criteria:

-• transport needs, assessed by the school, that are demonstrably different to those of their typically developing same age peers by reason of their disability, and
+has a Personalised Learning Plan or equivalent (PLP) (or awaiting plan) which confirms transport needs, assessed by the school, that are demonstrably different to those of their same age peers by reason of their disability …

-• a Travel Capability Rating (TCR) of C, D, E or F:
+has a Travel Capability Rating (TCR) of C, D, E or F

-A - Adult The student can negotiate all public transport services (Not Eligible) .
+A – Independent The student can negotiate all public transport services (Not Eligible) .

 C – Semi-Independent The student is supervised while waiting at the appropriate place for transport.
 Once on board, the student can travel unaccompanied but may be met at the destination by a responsible person.
 The driver may assist the student to alight at the destination.